 A related reason for creating a conglomerate is the concept of diversification through the combination of two or more smaller firms, each independently producing its goods and services.
 The union allows the larger, newly formed parent company to diversify its product offering and therefore enables it, potentially, to reach new and wider consumer bases than each company could individually.
 Ultimately, it all comes down to productivity and revenue.
 Many shareholders are willing to bet on diversification to hedge their risk.

-The major potential drawback to conglomerates is the inherent possibility of vulnerability.
-When multiple companies are all independently producing goods and services that then must be bundled and distributed by one parent company, the danger of the conglomerate becoming spread too thin is a potential weak link that can bring the conglomerate down.
+The major potential drawback to conglomerates is the inherent vulnerability that stems from such wide exposure.
+When many diverse companies are producing goods and services, the danger of the conglomerate becoming spread too thin is a potential weak link that can bring the conglomerate down.

 Keys to Success